Background image

 Tim's Story

-After missing out on selection for the Rio and Tokyo Olympics, K1 paddler Tim Anderson never gave up – and now his resolve and determination are paying off.
+After missing out on selection for the Rio and Tokyo Olympics, K1 paddler Tim Anderson never gave up and his determination paid off with an Olympic debut at Paris 2024.

-Tim was crowned the Oceania champion after finishing as the best-placed paddler from the region with an equal fourth at the Oceania canoe slalom titles at the Penrith Whitewater Centre early in February 2024.
+He entered the Paris Olympics as the men's Oceania champion after finishing as the best-placed paddler from the region at the Oceania canoe slalom titles at the Penrith Whitewater Centre early in February 2024.

 A week later he nailed down his place in Paris when he finished fifth in the K1 at the Australian Open, also at Penrith.
 To top off the weekend, he won the kayak cross event.